This post may contain affiliate links. Read the full disclosure

 Newcastle International Airport, England

-Newcastle International Airport serves the north-east of England and southern Scotland, and lies under seven miles north-west of Newcastle’s city centre.
-That’s about 30 minutes’ ride on a Metro or a 20-minute drive on a clear run.
+Newcastle International Airport serves the north-east of England and southern Scotland and lies under seven miles north-west of Newcastle’s city centre.
+That’s about 30 minutes ride on a Metro or a 20-minute drive on a clear run.

 The terminal building is compact, modern, and has good signage — helping ensure the airport easy to get around.
 Assistance is offered to those who need it.
 It will make sense to call the airport 48 hours in advance of your flight to discuss requirements.

 If you need to grab snacks before going through security the Greggs fast food outlet is an inexpensive option.
-In addition to pasties and cakes, it sells a decent array of sandwiches.
+In addition to pastries and cakes, it sells a decent array of sandwiches.

-There are two baby change areas either side of security and there’s a Boots store airside that sells the likes of nappies, sun cream, and medicines.
+There are two baby change areas on either side of security and there is a Boots store airside that sells the likes of nappies, sun cream, and medicines.

 The JayaHe GVK New Museum inside the Mumbai CSIA (Chhatrapati Shivaji International Airport) is a treasure trove of more than 5000 exhibits that showcase the rich culture, art and heritage of both ancient and contemporary India.

 It narrates the story of India to its visitors through art and colours.
 The museum also beautifully essays how Indians live and experience multiple eras at once through this country’s diversity and legacy.

 There are rarely long waiting queues which anyone travelling with young children will fully appreciate.
 If you do get stuck in a queue, the airport staff are super attentive and will direct you to an express lane for quick passport processing.

-For the bigger kids, there’s a craft corner, computer games with play , football table and plenty of toys to keep everyone occupied for a few hours.
+For the bigger kids, there’s a craft corner, computer games, football table and plenty of toys to keep everyone occupied for a few hours.
 Parents will need to stay with their kids, but the awesome facilities ensure that even parents get to relax for a while.

 Being stuck in an airport for hours is awful, especially if you have toddlers on tow.
 But thanks to family-friendly airports, kids can have fun at dedicated play areas and entertainment zones rather than being crabby all the time.

 After an amazing family vacation at Hong Kong, we were held up at the HK International Airport for more than six hours due to flight delays.
-Luckily, there were enough and more kid’s play-areas and TV lounges to keep them occupied.
+Luckily, there were enough and more kid’s play areas and TV lounges to keep them occupied.

-The airport facilities were top notch for easing the long layovers.
+The airport facilities were top-notch for easing the long layovers.
 There were changing rooms, nursing rooms and plenty of baby strollers with storage space available for free usage.